ucsd-cse11-s20/DI05-Arrays-Variables-Loops-01-05-2020/ProblemSheet.md

 ```

 ### Loops
-Another important feature of Java that we learned about this week was the "for-each" or "for-in" _loop_, which executes a block of code for each element of an array.
+Another important feature of Java that we learned about this week was how to run a block of code multiple times using "for-loop"s.
+The first kind of for-loop we saw was the "for-each" or "for-in" _loop_, which executes a block of code for each element of an array.
 For instance, we wrote a method which returns the average (mean) value of an array of `double`s:

 ```java
 double average(double[] doubles) {